Mimic octopus: Intelligence

 Octopuses are generally a highly intelligent species.
 Their brains are especially large for an invertebrate.
-Their brains contain roughly around 300 million neurons and their arms contain roughly 50 million neurons.
-Each of their eight arms has its own neural network.
+Their brains contain roughly around 300 million neurons and their arms contain roughly 50 million neurons, with each of their eight arms having its own neural network.
 This allows them to a have better control, sense of touch, and decision-making abilities.
 Their brains allow for rapid learning, camouflage, mimicry, memory, vision, and motor control.
-Being highly intelligent helps the Mimic Octopus to survive in its environment and adapt.
 Much like other invertebrates, octopuses don't only rely on instinct, but rather on experience and learning.
 Mimicry is considered to be an evolved behavior.
-Octopuses being able to mimic a variety of animals shows that this species may be observing and learning about its environment.
-This shows how highly intellectual these octopuses are.

-Some scientists believe that this species might have some sort of consciousness compared to other animals.
-Some examples of their intellectual capabilities include the ability to open jars by watching humans, using coconut shells as mobile armor, turning off aquarium lights to avoid excessive brightness, and creating mental images, which helps them in order to navigate and hunt down prey in their environments.

 Feeding

-The mimic octopus can either be classified as a hunter or a forager.
+The mimic octopus can be described as either a hunter or a forager.
 It is believed to be a hunter because scientists have observed and recorded the octopus having the ability to stalk prey and hunt down small fish and catch them.
 More often, however, the mimic octopus can be seen foraging for food.
 It does this by using a jet of water through its siphon to glide over the sand while searching for prey, and using its slender arms to reach into crevices in coral, as well as holes in the sand, and use its suction cups to grab small crustaceans and eat them.
 Because the mimic octopus prefers to live in shallow, murky waters, it is believed that its diet consists almost exclusively of small fish and crustaceans.
 They are believed to be carnivores, and are not known to eat any type of plant or vegetation.

 The mimic octopus goes on multiple hunting trips per day, seeking prey such as echinoderms, crustaceans and fish.